 EMPG subrecipients are required to participate in Local Emergency Planning Committees (LEPC), Tribal Emergency Response Commission (TERC), or other all-hazards community planning groups.
 EMPG subrecipients are required to complete the LEPC report for the State Emergency Response Commission (SERC) through MT DES.
 EMPG recipients and LEPC chairpersons should coordinate to assure a single report is provided.

-The LEPC reporting is due by September 30, 2023.
+The LEPC reporting is due by November 1, 2024 (This date may change based on federal guidance).

 3.2 EMPG Training Requirements